Trying to lose weight by eating healthy and working out can be hard.

-Think about it, if you do not have enough energy (calories) coming in, you are going to be tired, therefore you probably would rather binge-watch Netflix than go to the gym.
+Think about it; if you do not have enough energy (calories) coming in, you will be tired.
+Therefore, you probably would rather binge-watch Netflix than go to the gym.

 This short time frame of a few days (~1-4 days) may not be a long enough window for you.
 At this point, I would consider a diet break.

 Being in a caloric deficit can eventually lead to a weight loss plateau in addition to other physiological effects.
 (7)

 The effects of a caloric deficit are apparent at any level of weight management whether you are a competitive athlete or just trying to lose a few pounds.

 Let’s look at competitive athletes in this example.

 The International Olympic Committee (ICO) has coined the term, “Relative energy deficiencies in sport (RED-S)”

 In a published consensus statement by the ICO,

 “The syndrome of RED-S refers to ‘impaired physiological functioning caused by a relative energy deficiency and includes, but is not limited to, impairments of metabolic rate, menstrual function, bone health, immunity, protein synthesis, and cardiovascular health’.”
 (8)

 Let’s explore some of the INDIVIDUAL impacts a calorie deficit has on hormones and your metabolism.